vkill/wrap_in_module/README.md

 This is a Ruby gem I created to house the functionality to be able to wrap various things inside modules.
-The primary focus of it was to be able to load a ruby file in using a module as namespace for all the top level Constants, Methods, Classes, Modules, etc. This does the same for any sub ruby scripts that are required as well.
+The primary focus of it was to be able to load a Ruby file in using a module as namespace for all the top level Constants, Methods, Classes, Modules, etc. This does the same for any sub ruby scripts that are required as well.

-I found this functionality in a ruby script, supprisingly called script.rb written by Joel VanderWerf released under the Ruby license in 2004.
-I have simply wrapped his script inside a gem so that this functionality can be easily accessed.
-The following is the description provided with Joel's script with my gem namespacing.

-`WrapInModule::Script` is a subclass of Module.
-A module which is an instance of the `WrapInModule::Script` class encapsulates in its scope the top-level methods, top-level constants, and instance variables defined in a ruby script file (and its dependent files) loaded by a ruby program.
-This allows use of script files to define objects that can be loaded into a program in much the same way that objects can be loaded from YAML or Marshal files.

 ## Installation